todogroup/osposurvey/2019/questions.md

 * Slightly influential
 * Not at all influential
 * Don't know

-39. Is your company a member or sponsor of an open source foundations? (e.g., Linux Foundation, Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+>LH Note (7/2/19): New question in 2019

+39. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Innovation Fund)?
 * Yes
 * No
 * Don't know
+>LH Note (7/2/19): New question in 2019

+40. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+* Yes
+* No
+* Don't know
->Routing "Yes" goes to the next question; "No" and "Don't know" skip to Question 40.
+>Routing "Yes" goes to the next question; "No" and "Don't know" skip to Part 8.
+>LH Note (7/2/19): New question in 2019

+### Part 7b
-40. How valuable is the support and return on your investment you have received from these open source foundations?"
+41. How valuable is the support and return on your investment you have received from these open source foundations?"
 * Extremely high value
 * High value
 * Average value
 * Low value
 * Extremely low value
 * Don't know

-41. How many developers (full time or part time) in your organization contribute to open source projects you depend on?
-* 0
-* 1-5
-* 6-10
-* 11-100
-* More than 100
-* Don't know

-42. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Open Source Innovation Fund)?
-* Yes
-* No
-* Don't know
+>LH Note (7/2/19): New question in 2019

 ## Part 8
+42. Of the following options, what are the top three benefits your company receives by using open source software?
+* Developer satisfaction
+* Development speed
+* Functionality
+* Performance and stability
+* Quality of code
+* Reliable support and/or consulting services
+* Security
+* Technology flexibility and extensibility
+* Total cost of ownership (licenses and developer time)
+>LH Note (7/2/19): New question in 2019

+## Part 9
 43. Which category most closely defines your role?
-* Developer or Software Engineer
+* Developer or software engineer
 * Other IT
-* Community Manager or Developer Advocate
+* Community manager or developer advocate
 * IT management, including CIO, CISO, CTO
 * C-level (non-technology) management
 * Marketing / PR